In this Section:

 Each year, we welcome more and more students from all parts of the world to our School, and we believe that it adds greatly to the quality of the learning experience for all of us.

-- BA International Development - students have the option to spend semester two of their second year in Ghana, Turkey or Hong Kong.
+BA International Development students have the option to spend semester two of their second year studying in another country.

-If you are a Joint Honours Arts or Modern Languages student you should check with your parent department regarding the opportunities open to you in each of your teaching schools.
+If you are a Joint Honours Arts or Modern Languages student you should find your course and check the description for details regarding the opportunities open to you.

 Study Abroad Office